Updated May, 2019 to include Lorain & Clark Counties

-Community Solutions was told the community response at all three locations has been positive as is the relationship with law enforcement.
-People who are pulled over going to or from the exchange are less likely to be charged for possession of drug paraphernalia if they show the officer their SSP ID card, officials told Community Solutions.
+The community response at all three locations has been positive.
+The relationship with law enforcement is also positive, Community Solutions was told that people who are pulled over going to or from the exchange are less likely to be charged for possession of drug paraphernalia if they show the officer their SSP ID card.

 Summit County’s goal is to increase the number of SSP locations to five, one to cover every day of the work week.
 Any expansion, however, would be contingent upon receiving additional funding.

 The SSP in Jefferson County is operated by the Family Recovery Center (FRC), a local organization that provides services to address chemical addiction, mental health disorders and other health care needs in order to promote community wellness.
 FRC opened the SSP in November 2017 after it was approved and resourced through the combined efforts of their board of directors and the Health Departments of Jefferson County and neighboring Brooke County in West Virginia.
 It took a couple months for the program to be established, as the groups required time to procure the equipment, syringes and grant funding.
 The program in Jefferson County is operated on the first and third Fridays of each month and is run by Katherine Hawthorne, a case manager and certified peer supporter with FRC, as well as one or two volunteers from the Jefferson County Health Department (JCHD).
 From January through August of 2018, the program saw 108 unique clients who received 1,724 clean syringes.
 In an attempt to ensure the anonymity of the participants, demographic information is not generally tracked, however, it is believed that the participants range in age from 20 to 65.

 From January through August of 2018, the program saw 108 unique clients who received 1,724 clean syringes.